kadrlica/des-conda/README.md

 # des-conda

-Control tools for the DES Anaconda installation at Fermilab.
-Follow the links for more information on [Anaconda](https://anaconda.org/) and [conda](https://conda.io/docs/index.html).
+Control tools for the DES conda installation at Fermilab.
+More information on [conda](https://conda.io/docs/index.html).

 The following instructions assume that your environment has the alias defined in [config/bashrc](config/bashrc).